-The Knox County Seat is situated in Edina and in addition the county government website is www.knoxcountymo.org
+The County Seat is located in Edina and in addition the county government website is www.knoxcountymo.org

-Cities and towns to be found in Knox County include Baring, Colony, Edina, Hurdland, Knox City, Newark, Novelty, Plevna.
+Cities and towns located in the County include Baring, Colony, Edina, Hurdland, Knox City, Newark, Novelty, Plevna.

 You can search online for Knox County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Missouri Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.

 Another resource is the Knox County Health Department has Birth Certificates since 1920 and Death Certificates since 1980.